osxmidi/LinVst/README.md

 Also, see the Tested VST's folder at https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins for some vst plugin setups and possible tips.

+**Bitwig**

+LinVst may have some problems with some plugins and Bitwig.
+If LinVst has trouble with Bitwig see the Bitwig folder for instructions.

 **Renoise**

 Choose the sandbox option for plugins.